 Place a pot (upside down) in the larger barrel.
 The bottom of the pot should be about 12 inches shorter than top of the large container.

 Bees do love sun.
-Place your containers in full sun when possible and use flowers suitable for that environment.
+Place your potted plants for bees in full sun when possible and use flowers suitable for that environment.
 At least half a day of sun with some shade in the afternoon works well in most situations.

 How do you choose the best plants for your bee garden pots?
 Perhaps you love the appearance of a certain flower.
-But, not every one is suitable for growing in containers but don’t worry.
+But, not every one is suitable for growing in containers.

 Select flowers that are known to attract bees by providing the food that they need.
 If shopping at a local store, you may see a bee displayed on the plant tag .